mnelson4/printmyblog/readme.txt

 * Remove ellipsis because they look ugly in RTL languages.

 = 1.3.0 Jan 30 2019 =
-* Improved print page to look more like a print preview.
+* Improved print-page to look more like a print preview.
 * Use submit inputs instead of buttons because themes generally style them better.
 * Add link to make donations.